rabblerouser/stream-listener/README.md

 This is the Event Forwarder application of the [Rabble Rouser](https://rabblerouser.team/) platform.

-The Event Forwarder is a service that receives all events from a kinesis stream, and forwards them to a web API.
+The Event Forwarder is a service that receives all events from an AWS Kinesis stream, and forwards them to a web API endpoint.

 ## Background